east-sussex-county-council/Escc.js/README.md

 ## Escc.Statistics.SwitchTo*.js

 These are bookmarklets for switching quickly from a web page to the Google Analytics reports for that page.

+## cascading-content.js

+When an element needs to appear specific parts of a website, `cascading-content.js` can be used to implement cascade and inherit rules to control where it is used.
+For example:

+	if (typeof (jQuery) !== 'undefined' && typeof (cascadingContentFilter) !== 'undefined') {

+        $.ajax({ dataType: "json", url: "https://example.org/get-some-data" }).done(function (data) {

+            // Note: Must filter inheritance before cascade.
+If an ancestor of the current page
+			// blocks inheritance it needs to be considered when deciding how far up the tree
+			// to inherit, before it potentially gets removed if it blocks cascade as well.
+            //
+            // eg
+            // --- [has cascading alert]
+            //     --- [has alert with no cascade, no inherit]
+            //         --- [allows inherit, but should not inherit top-level alert]
+            //
+            var cascade = cascadingContentFilter();
+            data = cascade.filterByUrl(data, window.location.pathname);
+            data = cascade.filterByInherit(data, window.location.pathname);
+            data = cascade.filterByCascade(data, window.location.pathname);
+            data = cascade.filterIfBlank(data, function (item) { return !$.trim(item.ExampleProperty); });

+            if (data.length) {
+                // display the content
+            }
+        });
+	}